Lockszmith/MySlackEdits/git rebase conflict resolution.md

-# `git rebase` Conflict Resolution Demo
+# Understanding `git` Conflict Resolution by Example

-This README.md attempts to document a complete transcriptall the commands in sequence.

-The purpose is to demonstrate how branching, merging and rebasing work, allowing to examine `--theirs` and `--ours` in different situations.
+Below is an attempt to document a complete transcription of `git` operations with the purpose to demonstrate how _branching_, _merging_ and _rebasing work, allowing to examine `--theirs` and `--ours` in different situations.

 > Sequences start with ### and the commit title.
 It will contain all of